-Once a connoisseur of crime, Kenny Pleasant became a self-made entrepreneur of change.
+Once a troubled youth, Kenny Pleasant has became a self-made entrepreneur of change.

 From the ruins became a productive, appreciative man who has made the most of his second chance at life.